Traditional Crafts: Rediscovering Woodworking, Pottery, and Weaving

 An artist in Oregon struggled with low margins on individual gallery pieces.
 They pivoted to a "Subscription Box" model for ceramic tableware.
 By optimizing their kiln firing schedule and using a proprietary glaze mix that only required a single "once-firing" (saving 40% on energy costs), they scaled to 500 monthly subscribers.
 Result: Stable monthly recurring revenue (MRR) of $15,000 and reduced waste by 15% through standardized forms.

-Tool and Material Comparison
+Tool and Material Guide

 Craft Discipline Essential Entry Tool Professional Upgrade Key Metric